 Fact: The proposal is won and lost in the introduction.

 The introduction in your proposal sets the tone for the rest.
 The best practice of writing an impressive pitch is using your prospective client’s words to them.
 This means simply describe the problem they are facing.
 By doing so will quickly paint a picture for them of a familiar scenario and they will be able to connect with you.
+A great intoductory pitch gets the attention of the reader, engages them with interesting and relevant questions, provides enough information that increases their desire to learn more, and closes with a simple yet powerful call-to-action. (check out a critical review of SEO proposal cover letter)

 Write value your potential clients will obtain through your services.
 An offer a summary of the work stated in the proposal.